DJ Aidan Connaughton – Galway DJ | 5* Wedding Reviews

 1) Is it ok to give your Galway DJ a playlist?

 It should be.
 My response, absolutely no problem.
 There is no one better that knows and understands their guests than the wedding couple.
 Think of time the Dj will have.
-Each song an average of 4 mins.
+Each song an average of 3 mins.
 Don’t try and decide on every song.
 My advice is to keep it to 10 to 15 requests.
-You need to leave room for your Dj to work his magic and work the crowd.
+You need to leave room for your Dj to work their magic and work the crowd.

 2) Ways to get material for your Wedding playlist